arunpn/arunpn.github.io/source/_posts/2014-07-31-setting-up-a-blog-using-octopress-for-dummies-and-grandma.markdown

 comments: true
 categories:
 ---
-I always wanted to setup a technical blog but after a long time I found a great blog today which had  step by step instructions to ocreate a blog using Octopress with Github Page - http://code.dblock.org/octopress-setting-up-a-blog-and-contributing-to-an-existing-one .
+I always wanted to setup a technical blog but after a long time I found a great blog today which had  step by step instructions to create a blog using Octopress with Github Page - http://code.dblock.org/octopress-setting-up-a-blog-and-contributing-to-an-existing-one .
 After reading the blog I was very much motivated to create my own blog.
 I am not planning to copy the steps from the link pasted above but instead I am going to paste all the commands from my history and explain the steps.

 Installation